 What Causes Myopia?

-- Genes: In some families with very severe myopia, there are genes which likely code for myopia that are shared, and both parents and children are highly myopic.
+#1 Genes: In some families with very severe myopia, there are genes which likely code for myopia that is shared, and both parents and children are highly myopic.

-- Ubiquitous presence of handheld devices such as smart phones, tablets and portable games consoles: This is also consistent with the one major modifiable risk factor for myopia, which is near work activity such as reading.
+#3 Ubiquitous presence of handheld devices such as smartphones, tablets and portable games consoles: This is also consistent with the one major modifiable risk factor for myopia, which is near work activity such as reading.

 What Can Be Done To Arrest This Trend?